CMHAAorg/cmhaa-website/site/content/_index.md

     leadtext: We are an alliance of Australian businesses dedicated to providing mentally healthy workplaces for our people.
 We are business-led and expert-guided.
 We share our data, insights and experience.
-Together, we have the power to change people's experience of the workplace for the better.
+Together, we have the power to change people's workplace experience for the better.
     content: ""
-    image: img/liz-liam-nicole-crop.png
+    image: ""
   - type: image
     image: img/liz-liam-nicole-crop.png
   - stat_number_1: 3